LuminescentMoon/EZControls/README.md

   }
 }

+-- We could just dump controls.states to a file but it would not make for easy editing.
--- Now this is not exactly simple.
-So we use EZControls' built-in serialize function -- to simplify it for saving. local keybinds = controls.serialize()
+-- So we use EZControls' built-in serialize function to simplify it for saving. local keybinds = controls.serialize()

 -- The keybinds table representation would be this: